apitoolkit/apitoolkit-landing/docs/sdks/java/springboot/index.md

   <p>The `{ENTER_YOUR_API_KEY_HERE}` demo string should be replaced with the API key generated from the APItoolkit dashboard.</p>
 </div>

-Then, initialize the SDK like so:
+Then, initialize the SDK, like so:

 ```java
 package com.example.demo;